Understanding developing turbulence by a study of the nonlinear energy transfer in the Navier-Stokes equation: Examples

 Leaving out the pressure term (which in this context acts as a noise term) brings out in a clear way some of the effects of the nonlinear convection term as also seen in Figure~\ref{fig:7} and Figure~\ref{fig:8}.
-As the velocity record and the corresponding power spectrum are allowed to develop fully, they attain a final form that does not change further; one may speak of a soliton-like behavior.
+As the velocity record and the corresponding power spectrum are allowed to develop fully, they attain, once again, a final form that does not change further; one may speak of a soliton-like behavior.
 The only effect of further iterations is a slow reduction of the kinetic energy brought about by the dissipation term.
 This corresponds to a situation where the energy is provided at the outset as the initial velocity record and does not receive further contributions (decaying turbulence).
 Alternatively, one could have chosen to update the energy with a small amount for each iteration, which would eventually lead to a constant condition corresponding to forced turbulence.
 In the current example, however, it is clear that also the large-scale features of the time traces in Figures~\ref{fig:10} and~\ref{fig:12} are not altered significantly with time, even from the initial development.
 The results thus indicate that initial conditions are remembered by the flow even after significant development of the spectrum -- at least if left unforced.

-The properties of the nonlinear response of the Navier-Stokes equation, which is brought out in the simple example of a deterministic pulse, is harder to observe in a turbulent flow because of the randomness of the velocity signal.
-Further randomness is introduced when the pressure term is included.
+The properties of the nonlinear response of the Navier-Stokes equation, which is brought out in the simple example of a deterministic pulse, is harder to observe in a turbulent flow because of the randomness of the velocity signal from the globally acting pressure term.
+Further randomness is introduced into the simulations when the pressure term is included.
 The pressure fluctuations are propagated through the CV so that the fluctuating pressure gradient across the CV from the integrated contributions of the surrounding flow adds random momentum (and random kinetic energy) to the flow.